christopherkelley89/IntuneDeployment/README.md

 ## Scope:

--Optimized for individual machine onboarding, not intended for large-scale deployment.
+- Optimized for individual machine onboarding, not intended for large-scale deployment.
 Provides troubleshooting guidance and error handling mechanisms.
 User Confirmation: